AdobeDocs/dynamic-media-classic.en/help/using/info-panel-content-image-sets.md

 ---
 # Manage Info Panel content in Image Sets{#managing-info-panel-content-in-image-sets}

 In addition to using Image Map text for your rollovers in Image Sets, you can use an Info Panel to add larger quantities of rollover text, including links.
-You can also manage the InfoPanel by using time caching and scheduling content updates.
+You can also manage the Info Panel by using time caching and scheduling content updates.

 You can manage your InfoPanel setup and data using the following features in Adobe Dynamic Media Classic:

 * The Info Panel Setup panel lets you specify the template used to display the Info Panel text, a default response for errors, and the number of hours the information is cached.
 In addition, you can specify whether the Image Set is automatically published.
-* The Info Panel Data feed panel lets you specify a CSV file containing the text you want to appear in the Info Panel rollover text, and schedule times for updating the information.
+* The Info Panel Data feed panel lets you specify a CSV file.
+This file contains the text you want to appear in the Info Panel rollover text.
+You can also schedule times for updating the information.
 * The import Metadata dialog box lets you import a tab-delimited TXT file containing the rollover text information.
-You can use this TXT option or the InfoPanel Data feed panel with the CSV file option for your rollover text.
+You can use this TXT option or the Info Panel Data feed panel with the CSV file option for your rollover text.

 ## Set up a response template for Image Sets {#set-up-a-response-template-for-image-sets}